 It is believed that NorthStar Healthcare began as an investment focused on originating, acquiring, and managing equity and debt investments in healthcare real estate and management and operating functions, including investments in the senior housing sector such as independent living facilities, assisted living, memory care, and skilled nursing facilities.

 Definition of Non-Traded REITs

 A Non-Traded REIT is a type of real estate investment with company shares unlisted on public exchanges.
 Northstar is a non-traded REIT.
-The Non-Traded REIT may include various properties, such as multifamily properties, hotels, warehouses, office spaces, shopping centers, and much more.
+The Non-Traded REIT may include various properties, such as multifamily properties, hotels, warehouses, medical office buildings and spaces, shopping centers, and much more.
 Investors would benefit from profit over time according to the company’s success and usually gain a return on investment through rental income.